Giving Beyond the Checkbook

 Derek Loeb

-Thank you for all you do to care for and conserve Oregon high desert.
-Because of you, Oregon’s high desert is wild, vibrant, and brimming with opportunities to inspire and explore, now and always.
+Thank you for all you do to conserve Oregon’s high desert.
+Because of you, this stunning region is vibrant and brimming with opportunities to inspire and explore, now and always.

 Oregon Natural Desert Association’s federal non-profit tax ID is 94-3098621.